Heartbyte

 Endless change request cycles

 Every gap in the original scope becomes a line item.
 Over 12 months, the CRs can add up to 40–60% of the original project cost.
-And nobody warned you upfront.
+Nobody warned you upfront.

 X